 The Merrell Rogue Hiker is not your typical Merrell—or your typical backpacking boot.
 2023's newest hiking boot breaks the Merrell mold—from its fiery orange color to its lightweight build to its premium price.
 This isn't your dad's Merrell.
 Or his backpacking boot.
-My Merrell Rogue Hiker review lets you know if this new, lightweight backpacking boot is a premium option for Merrell lovers or one for men and women who normally would not consider wearing Merrells.
+My Merrell Rogue Hiker review lets you know if this lightweight backpacking boot might be a nice upgrade for Merrell lovers or a legit option for men and women who normally would not hike in Merrells.

 Meet the Merrell Rogue Hiker